MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 On the page itself are the following controls:

-1. Search box (searches the titles of available catalog items)
+- Search box (searches the titles of available catalog items)
-2. Filters (filters for publisher, type, category, and more)
+- Filters (filters for publisher, type, category, and more)
-3. Catalog selector (some orgs may choose to create multiple catalogs for regions, departments, etc).
+- Catalog selector (some orgs may choose to create multiple catalogs for regions, departments, etc).
 Users can have access to one or more catalogs.

 The list of Microsoft published catalog items that will be available in your catalog out of the box are (some may be unavailable during Public Preview):

-1. AI Prompts
+- AI Prompts
-2. Copilot App templates
+- Copilot App templates
-3. Enterprise templates
+- Enterprise templates
-4. Power Platform data flows
+- Power Platform data flows
-5. PCF controls
+- PCF controls
-6. Low code plugins
+- Low code plugins
-7. Retail cloud templates
+- Retail cloud templates
-8. Copilot agents
+- Copilot agents

 ## My Activity

-Linked in the banner of the catalog page is the My Activity page.
+Linked in the banner of the catalog page is the **My Activity** page.
 This shows useful info on items you have submitted and acquired, including approval status.

 :::image type="content" source="media/myactivity_catalog.png" alt-text="The catalog My Activity page":::

 Filters on top of the page allow you to look at different date ranges, types of catalog items, and across different catalogs (if you have multiple catalogs set up in your tenant).

-1. Metrics on this page:
+- Metrics on this page:

-   1. Total items submitted: sum of all items you submitted
+  - **Total items submitted**: Sum of all items you submitted
-   1. Items approved: sum of all items you submitted that were approved by your admin
+  - **Items approved**: Sum of all items you submitted that were approved by your admin
-   1. Items awaiting approval: sum of all items you submitted that your admin has not responded to yet
+  - **Items awaiting approval**: Sum of all items you submitted that your admin has not responded to yet
-   1. Items acquired: sum of all items you acquired from the catalog
+  - **Items acquired**: Sum of all items you acquired from the catalog

-1. Catalog items acquired table
+- Catalog items acquired table

-   1. Item ID: unique identifier for the acquired item
+  - **Item ID**: Unique identifier for the acquired item
-   1. Item name: display name for the acquired item
+  - **Item name**: Display name for the acquired item
-   1. Deployment type: if item is a template or managed
+  - **Deployment type**: Whether item is a template or managed
-   1. Date acquired: date item was last acquired
+  - **Date acquired**: Date item was last acquired
-   1. Status: current status of the acquired item (completed, failed, etc)
+  - **Status**: Current status of the acquired item (completed, failed, etc)
-   1. Message: status message, can explain why an item failed
+  - **Message**: Status message, can explain why an item failed

-1. Catalog items submitted table
+- Catalog items submitted table

-   1. Item ID: unique identifier for the submitted item
+  - **Item ID**: Unique identifier for the submitted item
-   1. Item name: display name for the submitted item
+  - **Item name**: Display name for the submitted item
-   1. Deployment type: if item is a template or managed
+  - **Deployment type**: Whether item is a template or managed
-   1. Date submitted: date item was last submitted
+  - **Date submitted**: Date item was last submitted
-   1. Status: current status of the submitted item (approved, rejected, pending approval, etc)
+  - **Status**: Current status of the submitted item (approved, rejected, pending approval, etc)
-   1. Reject reason: why a submitted item was rejected by an admin
+  - **Reject reason**: Why a submitted item was rejected by an admin

 ## Frequently asked questions (FAQ)

 The following are frequently asked questions related to catalog in Power Platform.
-If you don't find answers for questions in the documentation, use the **Feedback** section at the bottom of this page.
-Select on the **This page** button.
-You need to have a GitHub account to provide feedback.

 ### Q: Where do I provide feedback on catalog?

-Ask questions and submit feedback at:[github.com/microsoft/PowerPlatform-Catalog](https://github.com/microsoft/PowerPlatform-Catalog)
+Ask questions and submit feedback at: [github.com/microsoft/PowerPlatform-Catalog/discussions](https://github.com/microsoft/PowerPlatform-Catalog/discussions)

 ### Q: What are the items in the catalog?